 Establish a CLI session with the Unix devices to troubleshoot quickly.
 You might want to execute some CLI commands on the device to check what is causing a high CPU utilization on the device and decide to terminate a process or kill a service to free-up the resource.
 This tool serves as a first and second level troubleshooting utility as it lets you act immediately on certain alerts using CLI commands.

 Similar to CLI sessions for the Unix-based devices, you can authenticate to remote Windows devices from OpManager using the Remote Desktop Connection tool and perform the allowed operations on the device.

 Yet another option to check if a device is reachable- a quick way to know if a device, your web-server for instance, and is responding to a http/https request.
 The new generation network devices come with a built-in GUI to telnet to the devices.
 You can connect to the GUI using the 'http/https' access.

-Access your OpManager anytime from anywhere using the new SmartPhone GUI.
-This lets you visualize your infrastructure, act on the alerts, drill-down to the root cause of the problem without having to be physically present in your server room to resolve a fault!
-Here is a short video on the network monitoring tasks this tool can perform.
+Access your OpManager anytime from anywhere using the new OpManager mobile application.
+Available for both Android and Apple, this lets you visualize your infrastructure, act on the alerts, drill-down to the root cause of the problem without having to be physically present in your server room to resolve a fault!